MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file/entity-graphql.md

 }
 ```

+> [!NOTE]
-> [!Note] The `operation` property is only about the placement of the operation in the GraphQL schema, it does not change the behavior of the operation.
+> The `operation` property is only about the placement of the operation in the GraphQL schema, it does not change the behavior of the operation.

 ## Example